 Booking is best for North America, so if you're planning a big road trip, head to Booking.com first to look for available accommodation.
 One big frustration with booking: they often list hotels that have been fully booked to show that they're a popular site.
 It's annoying as a user, as you often think that hotel is available to book.

 There are also several websites that aggregate most of the websites mentioned above and aim to show you the cheapest option.
 You could take a look at Hostelz, which displays results from HostelBookers and HostelWorld, as well as a few other sites, and shows you who has the cheapest rates.
 You can then book directly through Hostelz at no extra cost to save time.
-I personally find the Hostelz website slow and clunky to use, so will usually book with HostelBookers or HostelWorld unless the price is cheaper through Hostelz.
+We personally find the Hostelz website slow and clunky to use, so will usually book with HostelBookers or HostelWorld unless the price is cheaper through Hostelz.

-One advantage to using Hostelz is that you'll usually find more availability at the places you're looking for -- I've found that twice as many dorm beds seem to be available in hostels when using Hostelz, because they're checking across a wide range of sites.
+One advantage to using Hostelz is that you'll usually find more availability at the places you're looking for -- We've found that twice as many dorm beds seem to be available in hostels when using Hostelz, because they're checking across a wide range of sites.
 Additionally, for the same reason, you'll likely find several dozen more hostels on Hostelz than when searching HostelBookers or HostelWorld individually, so this is definitely one to opt for if you're on a tight budget.

 HotelsCombined is another option, except this website aggregates the best hotel sites.
 As hotels often list hostels, this is a site to check if you're struggling to find somewhere at an affordable price.
 HotelsCombined checks prices for Agoda, Booking, Hotels.com, LastMinute, and more.
 The site is easy to use and helps you to easily see which site will get you the best price for a bed.